0

 You’ve learned the various digital marketing performance metrics that make up each channel.
 Now, it’s time to learn how to explain your reports.
 Here are four tips to keep in mind when explaining your digital marketing reports to other people:

 1. Explain each metric in the simplest terms possible.
 The key to explaining your marketing report to anyone is to explain it in Layman’s terms.
 The best way to explain your ROI is to put it simply.
-Let’s say you spent $2,000 on a PPC campaign that earned 10 goal conversions on a product that costs $500.
+Let’s say you spent $2,000 on a PPC campaign that earned 10 key events on a product that costs $500.
 You may know this, but if you explain what this means to a five-year-old, you would say, “We spent $2,000 and got 10 people interested in our $500 product, meaning we potentially have $5,000 in sales.
 This means we’ve potentially made $3,000 on this campaign.”

 2. Avoid vanity metrics and focus primarily on data involving investments.
 The truth is that not every digital marketing performance metric carries the same weight.
 Does a social media follower increase mean more than the average CPC on your social media campaign?
 Probably not.
 At Tower, we only include the most important metrics that our clients care about, but not every agency will do this.
 You’ll see every single metric available, even though you may only need to pay attention to dollar amounts.
 We encourage you to sit down with your agency and figure out which metrics mean the most to you.